twitchtv/twirp/docs/routing.md

 ### JSON serialization

-The JSON format should match the
+The JSON format generally matches the
 [official spec](https://developers.google.com/protocol-buffers/docs/proto3#json)'s
 rules for JSON serialization.
-In a nutshell: names are `camelCased`, _all_ fields must be set, _no_ extra fields may be set, and `null` means "I want to leave this field blank".
+In a nutshell: _all_ fields must be set, _no_ extra fields may be set, and `null` means "I want to leave this field blank".
+One exception to this is that names match the proto names, this is considered more predictable to those writing custom JSON clients.

 ### Error responses